MazontheMoon/coddy-java/README.md

 ## July

+### 15 - Foggy Riverhead Temperature Analysis

+Create a function named analyzeRiverTemperatures that receives rawTemperatures, numSensors, and fogDensity as its parameters.

+The function should analyze temperature data collected by scientists at a foggy riverhead and generate a comprehensive report.

+Follow these steps to analyze the data:

+Split the rawTemperatures array into numSensors subarrays, each representing data from one sensor.
+For each sensor's data:
+Calculate the mean temperature.
+Calculate the standard deviation of the temperatures.
+Apply a fog correction factor: adjusted_temp = original_temp + (original_temp * fogDensity * 0.1)
+Find the overall minimum and maximum temperatures across all sensors.
+Calculate the temperature gradient between the first and last sensor (difference in their mean temperatures).
+Generate a polynomial regression model for the temperature trend.
+Use a 2nd degree polynomial: y = ax^2 + bx + c, where x is the sensor index and y is the mean temperature.
+Create a formatted report string containing all the calculated data.
+Parameters:

+rawTemperatures (float[]): An array of temperature readings in Celsius from all sensors. numSensors (int): The number of sensors used in the experiment. fogDensity (float): A value between 0 and 1 representing the density of the fog.
+The function returns a string containing the formatted report with all the analysis results.
+### 14 - The Set Theory Orator

 Create a function named generateSetTheoryDebate that receives sets, operations, numProperties, and mathConcepts as its parameters.

 Your task is to implement a function that simulates a passionate speech about set theory and advanced mathematical concepts at a community debate.
 The function will process complex set operations and mathematical concepts to construct a persuasive argument about their properties and relationships.